 There is no fixed period of time for the consideration of candidates for promotion from the rank of Associate Professor to the rank of Professor.
 Promotion may occur at any time after achieving the rank of Associate Professor, but every person of that rank will be considered for promotion in no more than ten years from the time of achieving that rank.
 Subsequent to this ten-year period, reviews for consideration of promotion may be conducted at the discretion of the interdisciplinary unit professorial committee and/or the candidate.

 Faculty Senate Approved 23 February 1977 Faculty Senate Revised and Approved 11 May 1994 Faculty Senate Revised and Approved 30 April 2014

-Guidelines for Tenured Faculty Review and Development
+Guidelines for Periodic Post-Tenure Review in Support of Tenured Faculty Development